Alabama Newspaper Editor Who Called For The ‘Klan To Ride Again’ Is Replaced By African-American Woman

 An Alabama newspaper editor who wrote an editorial saying “the Klan needs to ride again” to attack and lynch Democrats is now gone — and replaced by an African-American woman.

-Goodloe Sutton left his position as publisher and editor of the weekly Democrat-Reporter after the controversial editorial calling for the racist group Ku Klux Klan to rise up again and oppose Democrats who Sutton claimed were planning to raise taxes.
-As CNN reported, he is replaced by Elecia R. Dexter, an African-American woman with a background in strategic leadership.
+Goodloe Sutton left his position as publisher and editor of the weekly Democrat-Reporter after the controversial editorial calling for the racist group Ku Klux Klan to rise up again and oppose Democrats, who Sutton claimed were planning to raise taxes.
+As CNN reported, he was replaced by Elecia R. Dexter, an African-American woman with a background in strategic leadership.

 After the controversial editorial, Goodloe Sutton refused to back down, telling the Montgomery Advertiser that he hoped for the racist group to travel to Washington, D.C., to lynch who he saw as political opponents.